Ravitejakoyya/weather-reminder-bot/README.md

 # Weather-Based Reminder App ☔️

 A simple Python app that checks the weather forecast and sends you a Slack or Telegram reminder if rain is expected.
-Automate your daily routine and never forget your umbrella again!
+Automate your daily routine and never forget your umbrella again!!

 ---